 Majority believes in the effect of the Occupational Health and Safety Ordinance

-A clear majority of 61% of adult working internet users agree with the statement that the current ordinance will increase the use of home office overall.
+A clear majority of adult working internet users, 61%, agree that the current ordinance will increase the use of home offices overall.
 Only 18 % are of the opposite opinion.

 Occupational health and safety regulation shows quick effects

 The expectation of a positive effect of the new Occupational Health and Safety Ordinance on home office is also reflected in the actual behaviour of employers.
 Around 34% of the employees surveyed report that employers have expanded home office options as a result of the ordinance.
-While 26 % of all employees also want to use the offered extension, this is not the case for 8 %.
-For about two thirds of all employees surveyed, there has been no expansion of home office so far.
-This was either because the employer did not react to the regulation (14 %) or because a further expansion was not possible.
-Thus, 14 % of workers report that home office options have already been exhausted, 39 % report that their jobs do not allow for home office.
+While 26% of all employees also want to use the offered extension, this is not the case for 8%.
+For about two-thirds of all employees surveyed, there has been no expansion of home office so far.
+This was either because the employer did not react to the regulation (14%) or a further expansion was impossible.
+Thus, 14% of workers report that home office options have already been exhausted, 39% report that their jobs do not allow for home office.

 Especially for workers with desk jobs, but also for people with jobs in teaching, training and counselling, the ordinance led to a further expansion of home office in many cases.
-For all other activities – such as the production of goods, the transport of persons or goods, or healing and care activities – the ordinance has only led to an expansion of work from home in a few cases.
-This is largely due to the fact that home office is generally not possible for these activities.
+For all other activities - such as the production of goods, the transport of persons or goods, or healing and care activities - the ordinance has only led to an expansion of work from home in a few cases.
+This is largely because home office is generally not possible for these activities.

 Home office use higher than ever